HowellIT/PSSherpaDesk/README.md

 This is not endorsed by Sherpa Desk, I've developed it because I use the product and prefer to automate what I can.

-This module mostly just retrieves some of the data so far, but more can be added.
+This module mostly just retrieves some of the data so far, but more is being added as needed.

+This doc is just a standin until I update all the help for each cmdlet.

 PRs welcome!

 ## How to set up

+Publishing to the PSGallery soon.

 Download or clone this repo and: